 Spend some time assessing your own strengths and weaknesses.
 For each area of strength, you should be able to demonstrate/give examples on how it was developed and utilized.
 As for your areas of weakness, you have to know what you are doing to improve in that area.
 It is advisable to list on a sheet of paper all your skills, abilities, accomplishments and weaknesses; and to prepare examples from your past experience as to how you developed, utilized or improved these qualities.
 Relating your areas of strength to the required qualifications is a key factor in gaining the interviewer’s attention.

 Review details about the type of work/position for which you will be interviewed.
 If you are interviewing for a marketing position, be aware of the typical job duties/responsibilities for this position as well as the required qualifications to perform the job tasks.
 If you are not clear about the nature of the position you will be interviewed for, make sure to use your network of contacts to help you develop a better understanding of the job.

 You should find out as much as possible about the employer.
-Learn about the company from its website, annual reports, brochures, and other sources available at the Career Center Resources Library.
-You should be able to know the company’s exact name, history, purpose, services/products, major competitors, the approximate number of employees, where its branches are located, and its future prospects.
+Learn about the company from its website, annual reports, brochures, and other sources such as LinkedIn.
+You should be able to know the company’s exact name, history, purpose, services/products, major accomplishments, competitors, the approximate number of employees, where its branches are located, latest market trends and its future prospects.

 Practice allows you to perform at your best during the interview.
 Practicing responses to specific anticipated questions will make you feel comfortable, at ease and confident.
 The best option is to practice a mock interview with a career professional at the Career Center.